Adventist Origins

 Summary

-• After numerous failed predictions for the second coming of Jesus, the Millerites finally experienced the Great Disappointment on October 22, 1844.
+- After numerous failed predictions for the second coming of Jesus, the Millerites finally experienced the Great Disappointment on October 22, 1844.
 This immediately led to intense cognitive dissonance and various attempts to cope with the fallout.

-• Hiram Edson was a charismatic Millerite farmer who lived near the childhood home of Mormon prophet Joseph Smith.
-Edson claimed to experience and witness visions, faith healings, and speaking in tongues.
-On October 23, 1844, grappling with cognitive dissonance and sleep deprivation, Edson said he "saw distinctly" that Jesus entered the Most Holy Place.
+- On October 23, 1844, grappling with cognitive dissonance and sleep deprivation, Hiram Edson said that he "saw distinctly" that Jesus entered the Most Holy Place.
 This is the origin of the Investigative Judgement doctrine and has been referred to as "the theological birthplace of Adventism."